Digital-Business-Council/Digital-Business-Council.github.io/pages/about-us/the-council.md

-﻿---
+---
 layout: page
 title: The Council
-permalink: /about/
+permalink: /about/council
-council
 ---

 > * "eInvoicing is 60-80% more efficient than traditional paper based processing.
 Buyers will be able to trade with a wider and more competitive supplier network while businesses will have the potential to electronically discover more trading partners who are digitally enabled." *